ramonpenteado/ramonpenteado/README.md

 ## Projects
 🌟 Led the development of the largest software project in the history of the Military Police in Brazil - a comprehensive HR platform with Blockchain integration <br>
-🌐 Developed a new platform for a US government software supplier company <br>

 ## Learning and Goals
 📚 Currently diving into React19 features <br>